olehmisar/haxilium/README.md

 Creating commands is very simple with Haxilium.
 Just use `addCommand(command: CommandObject)`. `CommandObject` has only 3 properties:
 - `names: string[]` - names of command
-- `execute: function(player: PlayerObject, args: string[])` - the command function itself.
+- `execute(player: PlayerObject, args: string[]): function` - the command function itself.
 Accepts `PlayerObject` who executes command as first parameter and `args` array as second parameter
 - `access: string` - boolean expression which determines if player can or cannot execute this command.
 Optional.
 [More info](#player-roles)

 We will make command that adds two numbers provided by player.
 For example: `add 2 5` will send `'2 + 5 = 7'` message to the player.
 Now let's look at code: